tttppp/ragl/rules.md

 1.3.8 Any required rematches are to be resolved in a week time following the end of the group stage.
 In case of failure of one of the players to schedule and play the rematch in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

-1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can’t be defined up until the start of the next season.
+1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can't be defined up until the start of the next season.
 Relegation zone size (Masters and Minions) is set by default as approx. 30% of the maximum player count for the respective group.
 Promotion zone size (Minions) is set according to Masters relegation zone and the number of Minions groups.
 Preliminary promotion/relegation spots are set once the season is started.

 ## 1.4 Playoffs

 1.4.1 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs.
 Playoffs consist of two Semi-final matches, Bronze Match and Final.
 All matches are Best-of-5.

 1.4.2 Players finishing 1st and 4th play in the first Semi-final.
 Players finishing 2nd and 3rd play in the second Semi-final.
 Semi-final losers play in Bronze Match for the 3rd and 4th place overall.
-Semi-final winners play in Final for the Masters Champion title and 2nd place overall.
+Semi-final winners play in the Final for the Masters Champion title and 2nd place overall.

-1.4.3 In case Minions division is split into 2 groups, players finishing 1st in their groups play in Minions Final for the Minions Champion title.
-The match is a Best-of-3.
+1.4.3 In case Minions division is split into 2 groups, players finishing 1st in their groups play in a Minions Final for the Minions Champion title.
+The match is a Best-of-5.

 1.4.4 In case Minions division is split into 4 groups, players finishing 1st in their groups play in Minions Semi-finals, drawn at random.
 Minions Semi-finals winners play in Minions Final for the Minions Champion title.
-All matches are Best-of-3.
+All matches are Best-of-5.

 1.4.5 Semi-final matches are to be resolved in 2 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

 1.4.6 Final and 3rd place matches are to be resolved in 3 weeks time following the end of the group stage.
 In case of failure of one of the players to schedule and play the match in the specified timeframe that player is automatically assigned a technical loss.
-In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations and any following stages of the season.
+In case of failure of both of the players to schedule and play the match in the specified timeframe both players are excluded from prize allocations.

+1.4.7 Admins reserve the right to replace players excluded under 1.4.5 and 1.4.6 with the aim of preserving the integrity of the league.

 ## 1.5 Prizes